Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/knn_anomaly_detection.md

 ### UI

-1. From the _Models_ section pick the target model, which you would like to deploy and select the desired model version;
+1. From the _Models_ section, select the target model you would like to deploy and select the desired model version;
-1. Open _Monitoring_ tab.
+1. Open the _Monitoring_ tab.
-1. At the bottom of the page click `Add Metric` button;
+1. At the bottom of the page click the `Add Metric` button;
-1. From the opened window click `Add Metric` button;
+1. From the opened window click the `Add Metric` button;
-    1. Specify the name of metric;
+    1. Specify the name of the metric;
-    1. Choose monitoring model;
+    1. Choose the monitoring model;
-    1. Choose version of the monitoring model;
+    1. Choose the version of the monitoring model;
-    1. Pick a comparison operator `Greater`.
+    1. Select a comparison operator `Greater`.
 This means that if you have a metric value greater than a specified threshold, an alarm should be fired;
     1. Set the threshold value.
 In this case it should be equal to the value of `monitoring_model.threshold_`.
-    1. Click `Add Metric` button.
+    1. Click the `Add Metric` button.

 That's it.
 Now you have a monitored income classifier deployed in the Hydrosphere platform.